glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/angular/README.md

 the base language is automatically identified.

-For Angular, instead of using `npm run start`, going to use a Node web server to serve the compiled files.
+For Angular, instead of using `npm start`, going to use a Node web server to serve the compiled files.

 * Generate the application: